manansaini/sandbox/QA/Behavioral.md

  ### Why should we hire you ?

-Not only I have required skill set and experience but I am very focused person, a team player and very passionate about technology and customer support who likes to overcome challenges.
+Not only I have required skill set and experience but I am very focused person, a team player who likes to overcome challenges and very passionate about customer support and assisting others.

  I am looking for a very long term career with Blackberry.
 I feel that this role and its requirement is totally inline with my expectations and interests that makes me a good match for this position.